 British Grid in an all-numeric format.
 Is this understood by GARtrip?

 The whole British Grid is only one Transverse Mercator zone.
+Therefore

-this line to your file DATUM.INI:
+to your file DATUM.INI:

 #(GB) British Grid num,Ord Srvy